 According to Marcus Alves, a journalist based in Lisbon, Rúben Neves is a top transfer target for Liverpool and negotiations are underway to bring the midfielder to Anfield.
 And it's not the first time the 21-year-old has been linked with a move to Merseyside.

-Back in January 2015, Liverpool were said to be scouting the heir to Sergio Busquets’ crown as best holding midfielder in the world.
+Back in January 2015, the heir to Sergio Busquets’ crown as best holding midfielder in the world.

 Then, in October 2015, just weeks after Jürgen Klopp replaced Brendan Rodgers as manager, The Mirror claimed the Reds sent scouts to watch Neves in a Champions League match with a view to buy in January 2016.